 Property backs directly onto a portion of a ravine or is separated from it by parks, green spaces or walking trails.
-Property assessors classify the ravine influence as abutting when the portion of the ravine is more than 50 metres (164 feet) wide.
+The ravine influence is "abutting" when the portion of the ravine is more than 50 metres (164 feet) wide.